Walhalla Goldfields Railway: Continuation to Walhalla

+Rockfalls and Bushfires

+Shortly after the railway opened, on 24 May 2002 a rockfall on Walhalla Road through Stringers Gorge blocked the road completely, and for ten days the train was the only connection between Walhalla and the rest of the state.
+VicRoads chartered the train service for four return trips per day which helped to support the railway financially, but significantly drained the volunteers' energy.

 Due to bushfires in the nearby mountains, services on the railway were suspended as from the weekend of 9 December 2006.
-By 18 December 2006, fires reached the outskirts of Walhalla, and on 22 December 2006 fire destroyed the three-span trestle bridge ("bridge 7") adjacent to the former temporary terminus known as Cascade Bridge Halt.
+By 18 December 2006, fires reached the outskirts of Walhalla, and on 22 December 2006 the three-span trestle bridge (Bridge No.7), adjacent to the former temporary terminus Cascade Bridge Halt, was destroyed.
 Services resumed between Walhalla and Happy Creek on 31 December 2006.

-On 10 March 2007, the Victorian State Government announced funding of $195,000 to rebuild the destroyed bridge and repair/upgrade the track.
-The bridge was completed in early April 2007 and normal operations between Thomson and Walhalla recommenced on Saturday 7 April.
+On 10 March 2007, the Victorian State Government announced funding of to rebuild the destroyed bridge, and to repair and upgrade the track.
+The bridge was restored in early April 2007 and normal operations between Thomson and Walhalla recommenced on Saturday 7 April.

+In 2000 the railway carried 19,000 passengers; by 2010 with the restoration to Walhalla this had increased to 34,000.

+Recent additions

 In late 2014, the Walhalla station saw the addition of a verandah to complete the original appearance of the station.
 In more recent times, the WGR has adopted a much lower focus on heritage and its newer buildings (particularly at Thomson) are contemporary design and materials.

 In November 2015, the Walhalla Goldfields Railway signed a twinning agreement with the Lynton and Barnstaple Railway in England.
 This agreement came about due to the similar nature of the railways and to foster cooperation and volunteer exchanges.

-Current operation and rollingstock

-The Walhalla Goldfields Railway operates regular tourist services between Thomson and Walhalla stations, using diesel locomotives.
-Notably, the railway carries far more passengers as a tourist railway, than during its time as an operating revenue line.
-Around 40,000 passengers travel on the service each year, compared to around 1,000 annually during the latter years of the original railway's operation.

-Due to the unavailability of original rolling stock from the railway (some of which has been preserved by the Puffing Billy Railway near Melbourne), locomotives were acquired from a variety of locations, including two small industrial diesel engines from the Gippsland area, a larger 10 class diesel engine from the Emu Bay Railway in Tasmania and in November 2010, a DH class diesel from Queensland Rail.
+A crew lunch room was added at Walhalla in 2021 using a portable building provided by the Daylesford Spa Country Railway from Bullarto railway station on their line.

+Rollingstock

+The railway does not have access to any original rollingstock from when the line was operated by the Victorian Railways (as most of the remaining stock is now with the Puffing Billy Railway near Melbourne).
+However, a variety of locomotives have been used on the line, and new carriages have been custom-built for the Railway.
+The collection is a significant piece of industrial railway history, and the WGR provides a valuable tourist draw for the regional economy.

+Following experience with 103 Spirit of Baw Baw, the inherent costs of steam operation make it unclear whether the WGR will ever have a permanent steam fleet.